 As you know, to download apps from the Play Store, you must have a Google account, which provides a way to track your activities online.
 F-Droid works oppositely as it does not monitor your app downloads or track your device at any moment.
 It also doesn’t ask you to enter any Google account info before downloading your desired app.

-2. The Yalp Store
+2. The Yalp Store – another trustful substitute to a google play

 It is a common fact that developers design Android apps under the apk format.
 It is why you see numerous third-party websites offering the path to download the app you want in the apk format.
 Yalp is one of those trusted sites that allow you to download your favorite app straight from its built-in Google Play Store account as an apk file.